How Mercer Talent Enterprise is changing the way talent is assessed—using geography, culture, and other nuances

 Recognising differences

-Talent Enterprise aims to recognise the differences and similarities across workspaces that often go unnoticed.
+Talent Enterprise aims to recognize the differences and similarities across workspaces that often go unnoticed.
 The larger goal is to elevate talent within fast-growing economies across Asia and the Middle East.

 Radhika says, “Our biggest motivation was to ensure that the best practices do not always have to come from the West.
 They can come from Dubai, Delhi, or Bengaluru.”